Star Maker: Reception

 The novel is one of the most highly acclaimed novels in science fiction.
+On publication, Star Maker received admiring reviews from L. P. Hartley, Bertrand Russell and Howard Spring.
+After the publication of Star Maker, both Virginia Woolf and C. E. M. Joad wrote letters to Stapledon praising the book.
 Its admirers at the time of first publication saw it as one of the most brilliant, inventive, and daring science fiction books.
-Among its more famous admirers were H. G. Wells, Virginia Woolf, Jorge Luis Borges, Brian Aldiss, Doris Lessing, and Stanisław Lem.
+Among its more famous admirers were H. G. Wells, Jorge Luis Borges, Brian Aldiss, Doris Lessing, and Stanisław Lem.
 Borges wrote a prologue for a 1965 edition and called it "a prodigious novel".
 Lessing wrote an afterword for a UK edition.
 Freeman Dyson was also a fan, admitting to basing his concept of Dyson spheres on a section of the book, even calling "Stapledon sphere" a better name for the idea.
-Among SF writers, Arthur C. Clarke has been most strongly influenced by Stapledon.
+Among science fiction writers, Arthur C. Clarke has been most strongly influenced by Stapledon.

 Some of Stapledon's contemporaries were appalled at the book's philosophy: in a letter to Arthur C. Clarke in 1943, C. S. Lewis described the ending as "sheer devil worship".
+Simon Blumenfeld in the August 1937 issue of the Left Review also gave the novel a negative review.
+Blumenfeld said that Stapledon was one of a group of "utopia-mongers" who were uninterested in the contemporary world and its problems.

-References in culture
+In popular culture

 It is referenced by Nancy Bellicec (Veronica Cartwright) as "must reading" in the 1978 version of Invasion of the Body Snatchers.